MX Responsive Beamtime Guide

 Responsive Scheduling: What do we need to know from you?

-For a responsive remote access or industrial mail-in visits we need you to complete the short questionnaire in the Shipment Comments field when shipping your samples to help us configure the beamtime schedule.
+For responsive remote access or industrial mail-in visits we need you to complete the short questionnaire in the Shipment form when shipping your samples to help us configure the beamtime schedule.

-On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire in the shipment comments requests the following information (please answer after each question as appropriate):
+On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire appears in the form requesting the following information:

-- INDUSTRIAL USERS ONLY is this for remote data collection or mail-in service work? [remote/mail-in]
+- INDUSTRIAL USERS ONLY Is this for remote data collection or mail-in service work?

 - Requested beamline session length [hours]